renato76/next-movies-frontend/README.md

 - create one
 - update one

-For Authentication, I used Next Auth and implemented Social Login for Google and GitHub account users.
+For Authentication, I used Next Auth and implemented Email Authentication, plus Social Login for Google and GitHub account users.
+The login feature obtains a JWT Token from Strapi and stores this in either Next Auth Session for Social login or in Cookies for Email login.

 The backend or Strapi API has been deployed to Heroku with a Postgres Database.
 The frontend has been deployed to Vercel.